 Who needs health insurance in Portugal?

-Those seeking extended coverage and additional services: Health insurance in Portugal can offer coverage for services not included in the public healthcare system, such as alternative therapies, elective procedures, and certain prescription medications not fully covered by the SNS.
+But it’s not just expats who sometimes need additional health insurance in Portugal.
+Many citizens choose to get extra coverage for services not included in the public healthcare system, such as alternative therapies, elective procedures, and certain prescription medications not fully covered by the SNS.

 Portuguese Public Health Insurance